-However, if these plants are producing poor quality fruit or you know from experience that older plants do not produce as well, you may want to plant more.
+However, if plants are producing poor-quality fruit or you know that older plants do not produce well, plant more.

-Other warm-season crops such as pumpkins, watermelons, and winter squash may require over 100 days to mature.
-Check the number of days to harvest before planting more of these vegetables.
+Crops such as pumpkins, watermelons, and winter squash may require over 100 days to mature.
+Check the number of days to harvest before planting more of these.
+Some can be planted as seeds or transplants up to July 15 and still produce before the first killing frost around October 20.

 Another way to extend the season is to plant cool-season crops again.
 Cool-season vegetables tolerate a light frost.
-If these vegetables are planted too late in the spring, summer heat reduces their quality by forcing some to flower and form seeds and others to develop off flavors, bitterness, poor texture, and low yields.
+If they are planted too late in the spring, summer heat reduces their quality by forcing some to flower and form seeds and others to develop off flavors, bitterness, poor texture, and low yields.

 Cool-season crops planted in the fall garden grow well when the days become cooler; most can also withstand a light frost.
 Cole crops such as broccoli, cabbage, and cauliflower are excellent for the fall garden.
-Seeds of the cole crops should be sown by July 15 to produce transplants for the garden by August 15.
-Plant transplants of cole crops in the garden during the latest time period of August 5 to August 15.
+Seeds of these crops should be sown by July 15.
+This produces transplants for the garden at the latest time of August 5 to August 15.

-Several plantings of leaf lettuce and radishes can be made since they are ready to harvest around 35 to 50 days after planting, depending on the cultivar.
-Due to the heat, it would be best to sow lettuce seeds in the shade of other plants in the garden because the seed does not germinate well at high temperatures.
+Several plantings of leaf lettuce and radishes can be made since they are ready to harvest 35 to 50 days after planting, depending on the cultivar.
+Due to the heat, it would be best to sow lettuce seeds in the shade of other plants in the garden because the seeds do not germinate well at high temperatures.
 Continue to plant lettuce until September 1 and radishes until October 1.